DenerBEM/Udacity-CRISP/README.md

 * Do those who work from home are those who Program as hobby as well ?
 * Do the larger company have more employees who work from home ?
 * What race has the highest salary ?

+Although I need more knowledge, experience and probably hypothesis tests to answer these questions, I really dive deep into the exploratory data analysis, and I used most of times descriptive statistics to answer these questions.
+The answers you can find in the commentaries in jupyter notebook.

+### :boy: Author: